A great ultra zoom digital camera with built-in memory...

-There is an electronic viewfinder (EVF) on the upper left hand corner of the LCD; basically, it is a LCD screen but a lot smaller.
+There is an electronic viewfinder (EVF) on the upper left-hand corner of the LCD; basically, it is an LCD screen but a lot smaller.
 This viewfinder will show you exactly what would show on the regular 3 inch LCD, so you do not miss anything.
-The only thing I do not like about EVF’s is that their sharpness (you can use the diopter adjuster to set it to your specification) is no where close to the optical viewfinders that I personally prefer.
-I do not think any of the ultra zoom cameras have an optical viewfinder.
+The only thing I do not like about EVF’s is that their sharpness (you can use the diopter adjuster to set it to your specification) is nowhere close to the optical viewfinders that I personally prefer.
+I do not think any of the ultra-zoom cameras have an optical viewfinder.
 On the other hand, the EVF has a resolution of 200,000 pixels.
 And the visibility is as good as the LCD.

 One amazing thing about this movie mode is that you can use the zoom feature while recording videos, but a bit slower to reduce the noise from it.
 The image stabilizer is on during movie recording to make the clips much sturdier.

 This camera has both automatic and manual shooting modes.
 There is also a high sensitivity mode that will boost the ISO as high as needed to take sharp photos.
 And as usual, the noise in photos increase as the ISO is increased.
-The ISO and White balancing settings are somewhat customizable so there is not much you can do manually to customize your shots.
+The ISO and White balancing settings are somewhat customizable so it is not much you can do manually to customize your shots.
 The ISO sensitivity ranges are Auto, 80, 100, 200, 400, 800, and 1000.
-Up until ISO 100 the images are clear, but noise starts to show up after 200.
-And it increased there after.
+Up until ISO 100, the images are clear, but noise starts to show up after 200.
+And it increased thereafter.

 This camera is very quick; it starts up in about 2 to 3 seconds.
 You will also not notice shutter lag on this camera as it is very quick (only about a second).
 The Auto Focus (AF) is quick and accurate almost every time.
 This AF system gets the picture in focus in less than a second or maybe two in low lighting.
 The flexible spot feature lets you select a spot in the frame on which to focus on.